nus-cs2113-AY2324S1/ip/docs/README.md

 2. Download the latest ip.jar from [here](https://github.com/sRanay/ip/releases).

-3. Copy the file to the folder you want to use as the home folder for RanayBot.
+3. Copy the file to the folder you want to use as the home folder for JBot.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use `java -jar ip.jar` command to run the application.